How To Launch Your Website, Grow

 You have to get tough with yourself and determine what is really important.
 This is very hard for creative control freak entrepreneurs or people who do not like it when others are complaining about them or their creations (that’s pretty much all entrepreneurs).
 We want things to look brilliant straight out the door and keep everybody happy.
 That’s not realistic, especially in situations of resource scarcity.
 Applying a MVP process makes this kind of decision making scientific, not emotional, an important distinction.

 I for one have benefited from thinking lean.
-My team at CrankyAds are currently in the process of rolling out a couple of MVPs that we hope will help us learn more about what our customers want, thus guiding our development decisions.
 It’s nice to make decisions like this using MVPs and the data they uncover, rather than just what you “think” is right.